open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-04.md

 - To learn more about the OTel Operator, reach out on [CNCF Slack](https://communityinviter.com/apps/cloud-native/cncf) in the [#OTel-operator channel](https://cloud-native.slack.com/archives/C033BJ8BASU)
-- Jacob will be back to speak with the end-user working group at [OTel in Practice](https://opentelemetry.io/community/end-user/otel-in-practice/) on _August 17th at 13:00 ET/10:00 PT_.
+- Jacob will be back to speak with the End User Working Group at [OTel in Practice](https://opentelemetry.io/community/end-user/otel-in-practice/) on _August 17th at 13:00 ET/10:00 PT_.
 Be sure to [mark your calendars](https://shorturl.at/cIJT2)!